cisco/cisco-network-puppet-module/README.md

 net_http_unix (0.2.1)
 ~~~

-##### Gem Persistence
+##### Gem Persistence (bash-shell only)

-Please note that these gems are currently not persistent across system reload on Nexus switches.
+Please note that in the Nexus `bash-shell` environment these gems are currently not persistent across system reload.
 This persistence issue can be mitigated by simply defining a manifest entry for installing the `cisco_node_utils` gem via the package provider.

 Example: